onzfonz/comp227/src/content/0/en/part0c.md

 2. After importing the project via webstorm type ```git status``` to see what’s changed.
+If nothing has changed, you can add a file or make a new file in the directory.

 ![git status showing lots of untracked files](../../images/0/partc/image7.png)

-Notice the red text and the message that git gives us.
+Once you add something, notice the red text and the message that git gives us.
 The files you see will be different, as these images are merely samples.
 It tells us that there are many files that are **untracked**, which means that git is not monitoring them for any changes.
-If the file changes, git knows nothing about it.
+When untracked files change, *git knows nothing about them*.
 So let's add a set of files so that git starts tracking them for any changes.
 Let's practice adding one set of files to what will be our next commit.
 You can do this with your uploaded picture of your webstorm setup.